Akilanakul/react-nobel-prize-search/README.md

-Sure, here is the README file content you can use:

----

 # Nobel Prize Search Application

 This project is a React application that allows users to search for Nobel Prize laureates by name, motivation, category, and year.
 It fetches data from the Nobel Prize API and displays the results in a paginated table.